ishikawalab/imtoolkit/docs/source/index.rst

 How to Use
 ==========
-- :doc:`A detailed tutorial for the installed imtoolkit command. <tutorial>`
+- :doc:`A detailed tutorial for the imtoolkit command and APIs. <tutorial/index>`
 - :doc:`A comprehensive database of the designed active indices. <db/index>`

 Citations